rafabene/rafabene.github.io/_posts/2015-11-11-how-expose-kubernetes-services.md

 {% endhighlight %}

-##### The other ways (LoadBalancer and Openshift)
+##### The other ways (LoadBalancer and OpenShift)

 You can define `ServiceType=LoadBalancer`.
 But that works only for cloud provider which support external load balancers.
 There's a `work in progress` project at [https://github.com/kubernetes/contrib/tree/master/service-loadbalancer](https://github.com/kubernetes/contrib/tree/master/service-loadbalancer) that is self-defined as "how to set up a bank of haproxy for platforms that don't have load balancers".

 Since Kubernetes running on Vagrant doesn't support `ServiceType=LoadBalancer` at this moment, I never used it.
-When I have such requirenment I strongly recommend to use Openshift.
+When I have such requirenment I strongly recommend to use OpenShift.

-Openshift v3 is built on top of Kubernetes and brings a series of improvements for final users like [ Routes](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html), but that's a subject for another topic.
+OpenShift v3 is built on top of Kubernetes and brings a series of improvements for final users like [ Routes](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html), but that's a subject for another topic.

 ![](https://blog.openshift.com/wp-content/uploads/routing.png)